My Soul Mate - Poem by Royston Allen

 such love is so new to me but now that I've tasted it.

-I cannot walk it on my own and carry this awful load.
+for I can’t walk on my own and carry this awful load.

-What we have been through this past few days
+What we have both been going through this past few days

-On this switch back road we have descended so low
+Travelling this switchback road we have descended so low

-from such heights of bliss to this awful depths of woe.
+falling from the heights of bliss to those dreadful depths of woe.

-I would love to know you as the soul mate of my life
+I would still want to have you as the soul mate of my life,

-to love you as you deserve to be my wonderful wife.
+to love you as you deserve for you're my wonderful wife.

-For you are the soul mate of my soul and my helpmeet
+My dear, you are the sweetheart of my soul and my helpmeet.

-the only one for me and you make my life complete.
+You’re the only one for me for you make my life complete.